 - 1. Install the Kerberos client tools on the JasperReports Server host.
 The client tools are included in the JDK/JRE for Windows.
-Client tools packages are available for Linux and OS X. You will be prompted to enter information on your Kerberos system during the installation. - 2.
-Download the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy files from Oracle and install them on the JasperReports Server.
-The files are available for download at https://documents.com/html/the-oracle-Java-SE Downloads page. - 3.
+Client tools packages are available for Linux and OS X. You will be prompted to enter information on your Kerberos system during the installation. - 3.
 Set these Java system properties for JasperReports Server: